oddbird/sassdoc-theme-herman/CONFIGURATION.md

 List of files (relative to any [`sass.includepaths`](#sass-includepaths)) to `@import` for all `@example sass/scss` annotations.
 See our [`@example` documentation][example-docs-scss].

+This is useful for including any global
+Sass configuration and toolkit files that may be used by any example.
+It's best to avoid files with output CSS, as that output will be displayed in every single Sass example.

 [example-docs-scss]: http://oddbird.net/herman/docs/demo_examples.html#compiling-sass-scss